swshon/arabic-dialect-identification/README.md

 You can also find more examples at here (http://kaldi-asr.org/doc/data_prep.html)

-# Submission of result file and performance evaluation
+# Submission of result file
 You should submit dialect identification result in segment-level in the test set. (test set will be available along the timeline of MGB-5 challenge)

 Example result on Dev set is available on the "result_dev.csv" file.
 The format are [segment id],[score of 1st dialect],...,[score of 17th dialect].
+The order of dialects should follows the "data/language_id_initial" file.
 For example,

     2XwBQJ7eHKs_055962-056391,4.243093,2.983541,2.239949,-0.058526,1.683865,0.002467,-2.371127,0.408665,0.663196,2.114708,0.014819,-0.584736,-1.905150,1.190056,-3.855960,-2.962667,-2.493101
     2XwBQJ7eHKs_056439-057583,13.503886,3.652979,9.747564,-0.765126,-1.163318,0.418676,-1.208075,-4.580471,-0.301157,4.584138,-3.774289,-5.396653,-8.809785,-0.212593,0.556646,4.696869,-8.873792
     2XwBQJ7eHKs_057651-057966,8.615689,-0.127747,6.443430,0.628338,-2.964191,0.540946,-2.832511,-0.427691,1.458990,2.927631,-3.526300,1.207520,-2.909723,-4.378843,0.685941,-1.413409,-6.319705

+# performance evaluation
 Primary performance measure is accuracy (%) and alternative measure will be average EER for each dialects.
 You can check the performance on the dev set as below (need result_dev file)